Day 54 – Ryoka

 She knew it would be a rainy day as soon as she woke to the drumming of rain on the roof above her room.
 But as Ryoka got up, she realized a few more things.

 Firstly, she wasn’t in Reizmelt.
 She knew that because it was past dawn and Madain hadn’t been banging about, swearing and shouting for everyone to wake up!!
 Funny, but Ryoka almost missed that.
 And because her bed was freshly made, smelled of flowers, and the sheets had been washed by someone other than Ryoka.

 She was in Walta, staying at the Rose’s Retreat, a very nice inn with a female [Innkeeper] who was accommodating and strict.
-Miss Iglesias Theroben had expressed a firm desire to Ryoka that her rooms not be sullied by impropriety, or any untoward advances towards her guests.
+Miss Iglesias Theroben had expressed a firm desire to Ryoka that her rooms not be sullied by impropriety, or any untoward advances towards her all-female staff.

-She obviously hadn’t been suspecting Ryoka of the latter, given how it seemed like most people in this world’s society didn’t acknowledge or even know about sexual orientations beyond male and female, but Ryoka was amused to know that the upstanding Miss Iglesias thought of Lady Bethal Walchaís as a paragon of virtue.
+She obviously hadn’t been suspecting Ryoka of the latter, given how it seemed like most people in this world’s society didn’t acknowledge or even know about sexual orientations beyond being straight, but Ryoka was amused to know that the upstanding Miss Iglesias thought of Lady Bethal Walchaís as a paragon of virtue.
 She’d been too grateful for somewhere to sleep and for Miss Iglesias’ welcoming, if strictly proper inn, to shatter the woman’s beliefs.